 Physio Network

-Welcome to the world of Physio Explained, Physio Discussed & Expert Physio Q&A's hosted by Sarah Yule and James Armstrong.
+Welcome to the world of [Physio Explained], [Physio Discussed], [Expert Physio Q&A], and [Case Studies]—hosted by Sarah Yule and James Armstrong.

 [Physio Explained] – Our original podcast, Physio Explained, continues to bring you the biggest names in physio, tackling the most clinically relevant topics—all in under 20 minutes.
 It's the highest value per minute podcast in the physio space.

-[Physio Discussed] - We're excited to introduce Physio Discussed, our new in-depth podcast branch.
-In these monthly episodes, two expert guests join our host to dive deep into your favourite topics, exploring varied assessment and treatment approaches to take your clinical expertise to the next level!
+[Physio Discussed] – Our longer-form podcast which launches monthly.
+In these episodes, two expert guests join our host to dive deep into your favourite topics, exploring varied assessment and treatment approaches to take your clinical expertise to the next level!

 [Expert Physio Q&A] – These podcasts are a snippet taken from our Practicals live Q&A sessions.
 Held monthly, these sessions give Practicals members the chance to ask their pressing questions and get direct answers from our expert presenters.